 - use of a type of parking ticket, called a Penalty Charge Notice

 - local authorities enforce parking controls and keep the income from parking tickets – this money is used to improve local transport.

-CPE was introduced in Hastings borough in 1999, Lewes district in September 2004, Eastbourne borough in October 2008 and Rother district in September 2020.
-NSL manage on-street parking and in the Lewes district car parks on our behalf.
+CPE was introduced in Hastings borough in May 1999, Lewes district in September 2004, Eastbourne borough in October 2008 and Rother district in September 2020.

 What are the benefits?

 CPE gives local authorities greater control in reducing inconsiderate parking.
 This helps to

 - improve road safety

 - provide parking for specific users such as residents, businesses and blue badge holders

 - increase the turnover of parking spaces making it easier for visitors and shoppers to park